Blich-Studio/api-gateway/README.md

    ./scripts/migrate-token-prefix.sh
    ```

    ⚠️ **IMPORTANT**: This migration is **destructive** and will delete all existing verification tokens.
-This is necessary because tokens are hashed with bcrypt (one-way encryption), making it impossible to extract the prefix from existing tokens.
+This is necessary because tokens are hashed with SHA-256 (one-way encryption), making it impossible to extract the prefix from existing tokens.
 Users with pending verifications will need to request new verification emails.
 Run during low-traffic periods.

 The migrations create:
 - `users` table with UUID, email, password_hash, is_verified